 You must similarly abide by the regulations governing reader access to Departmental, Faculty, or University Libraries.
-If you are fined by another library for breaching its regulations and Brasenose is asked to assist in securing payment of a fine or the return of Library books, the College will take appropriate action where it appears reasonable to do so.
+If you are charged for a damaged or lost book and Brasenose is asked to assist in securing payment of the charge, the College will take appropriate action where it appears reasonable to do so.